 JACKSONVILLE, Fla – The Clay County Sheriff's Office confirmed Sunday morning that 44-year-old Adrian Seward, the man wanted for murdering his ex wife Thursday night in Oakleaf, has been taken into custody without further incident.

-The U.S. Marshals task force took Seward into custody with the assistance of JSO at the Econo Lodge just off of I-95 and J Turner Butler Blvd.
+The U.S. marshals task force took Seward into custody with the assistance of Jacksonville Sheriff's Office at the Econo Lodge just off of I-95 and J Turner Butler Blvd.

-Mark Lauwereins, who was staying at the hotel, was surprised by the scene Sunday morning.
+A guest at the hotel was surprised by the scene Sunday morning.

 "I was coming down stairs, and I was just running out to my car real quick, and I saw that they had machine guns, and they were running after somebody," he said.